quelopes/HNSCC-network/README.md

 ### Introduction

+Head-and-neck squamous cell carcinoma (HNSCC) is a heterogeneous malignancy which accounts for approximately 300,000 deaths each year worldwide.
+Smoking, alcohol, and infections by high-risk human papillomavirus (HPV) are among the main risk factors for the development of the disease.
+The incidence of HPV-associated HNSCC is around 25% of the reported cases worldwide, with an even higher proportion in oropharyngeal cancer, and a predominance of infection by HPV-16 and HPV-18 types among those cases.

-Head-neck-squamous cell carcinoma is heterogeneous cancer which affects around 300,000 people in the word per year.
-Among the risk factors are smoking, alcohol and HPV infections.
-The TCGA (The Cancer Genome Atlas) is paramount of data collection of more than 30 cancer types.
+The TCGA (The Cancer Genome Atlas) is paramount for data collection of more than 30 cancer types.
 The diversity of omic layers, such as RNA-seq, methylation, miRNA, proteomic, clinical, copy number variation and mutation, can be analyzed in different aspects including mathematical models, machine learning, and data model.

 The manuscript was submitted to `GigaScience`.
-The preprint version can be read on [Arxiv]().
-The graph data model (`Neo4j` database) was chosed to be easier to explore the connectivity among genes in the co-expressed network.
+The preprint version can be read on [PeerJ preprint]().
+The graph data model (`Neo4j` database) was chosen to be easier to explore the connectivity among genes in the co-expressed network.
 This model consists mainly of nodes, edges, and properties.

 ### Network data model